7 things to consider when switching broadband provider

-Internet speed will be the main reason why many households switch their supplier, with the majority of people who switch choosing to upgrade to a faster broadband connection.
+Speed will be the main reason why many households switch supplier, with the majority of people who switch choosing to upgrade to a faster connection.

-Broadband speed is measured in megabits per second, commonly advertised as ‘Mbps’.
-Ireland’s leading broadband providers offer average speeds of 75Mbps all the way up to 1,000Mbps, and will vary depending on the location of your home.
+Broadband speed is measured in megabits per second, commonly advertised as ‘Mbps’, and Ireland’s leading broadband providers offer average speeds of 75Mbps all the way up to 1,000Mbps.
+However the speeds available to you will vary depending on the location of your home.

-Also, when browsing deals consumers should bear in mind that the speeds advertised by broadband providers only refer to the maximum speed achievable with any given plan and are by no means a guarantee, unfortunately.
+Also, when browsing deals you should bear in mind that the speeds advertised only refer to the maximum speed achievable and are by no means a guarantee, unfortunately.
 That’s why it’s always safer to get a slightly faster plan, especially if you’re not incurring any extra cost.

-The Commission for Communications Regulation (ComReg) issues a quarterly report on the customer service record of the main telecommunication companies in Ireland, which is available on its website.
-The report compiles complaints and issues raised from customers and investigates what complaints, if any, were justified and/or resolved.
+The Commission for Communications Regulation (ComReg) issues a quarterly report on the customer service record of the main telecommunications companies in Ireland, which is available on its website.
+The report compiles complaints and issues raised by customers and investigates what complaints, if any, were justified and how many were resolved.

-Taking even a cursory glance at the latest report will help to give you a good indication of which providers offer a good service, as well as those companies which may have problems in resolving and dealing with genuine customer complaints and issues.
+Taking even a cursory glance at the latest report will help give you a good idea of which providers offer good service, as well as those which may have problems in resolving and dealing with genuine complaints and issues.

-For those customers who value a strong and quality customer service experience over a big discount it’s definitely worthwhile to do a little more research before making the switch.
+If you're someone who values quality customer service over big discounts it’s definitely worthwhile to do a little research in this area before making the switch.

-When switching your broadband it’s a possibility that you might also consider changing your TV provider too.
+When switching broadband it’s possible you might also want to change your TV provider.
 That’s why a lot of broadband and TV deals come in one bundle.

 Naturally, cost will be one of the first considerations when choosing a package, however, if you’re including TV you’ll want to double-check what channels are included and how many.

-Some TV packages that are coupled with broadband include more entertainment or kids channels than others, so making sure you know what you want is important.
-For example, Sky Atlantic only comes with a Sky TV package and is unavailable elsewhere.
+Some TV packages include more entertainment or kids channels than others, so making sure you know what you want is important.
+For example, Sky Atlantic only comes with a Sky TV package and is unavailable from any other provider.

 As technology advances at no end, the newest and most up-to-date advancements provided by suppliers should be considered when switching your broadband.
 It may take a little time, but doing some research into the latest tech that providers are incorporating into their services is definitely worth doing.